27Vaibhav/Expense-Tracking-System/README.md

 ## 🧪 Running Tests
 pytest

+Can create multiple more test cases for all the different functions and also frontend part

 ## 📸 Screenshots
 Screenshots of the application are uploaded in the repository:
 Streamlit App – User-friendly interface for expense tracking